Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultiple-input} multiple-output (MIMO) systems are recognized among the key enabling technologies for next generation communication systems.
-By deploying several antennas at the transmitting and receiving ends, this technology leads to scale the capacity with the minimum number of antennas at both ends~\cite{intro1,intro2, intro3}.
+\IEEEPARstart{M}{assive} multiple-input multiple-output (MIMO) systems are recognized among the key enabling technologies for next-generation communication systems\cite{intro1,intro2, intro3}.
 However, there are still major implementation issues to address for massive MIMO systems to be a reality.
 First, the number of antennas that can be supported is limited by the transceiver's form factor.
 In practice, this issue can be handled by moving the operating frequency to mmWave frequency bands~\cite{intro_mm}.
-Second, while the use of more antennas enables significant performance improvement, it requires equipping each antenna with a dedicated radio frequency (RF) chain, thereby leading to a prohibitively high computational cost and calling into question the practicality of such systems.
-To reduce the cost, possible solutions include: reducing the number of RF chains, and employing cheap system modules while compensating for their limited performance by using sophisticated algorithmic solutions~\cite{intro_rf1,intro_rf2}.

-The reduction in the number of RF chains can be achieved by employing hybrid beamforming.
-This technology combines a low-dimenisonal digital precoding with a high-dimensional analog precoding \cite{r1,r2}.
-Digital precoding aims to reduce the dimension of the signal to that of the number of RF chains, while the analog precoding, implemented using phase shifts, serves to form directional beams~\cite{intro4}.
-However, as shown in \cite{refpapr} the power consumption of hybrid precoding still scales with the number of antennas.
-As a solution a linear and highly energy efficient reflect-array and transmit-array antennas scheme was proposed in \cite{refpapr}.
+Second, it requires equipping each antenna with a dedicated radio frequency (RF) chain, which allows the pass-band communication signals to be processed in the base-band~\cite{l4}, thereby leading to a prohibitively high cost and power consumption, calling into question the practicality of such systems.
+One possible solution is to reduce the number of RF chains by employing hybrid-precoding \cite{r1,intro4}.
+However, the work in \cite{refpapr} shows that the power consumption of some hybrid precoding architectures still scales with the number of antennas, and proposed as a solution a linear and highly energy efficient reflect-array and transmit-array antennas scheme.
+Aside from power consumption, it is of interest to control the power of each RF chain allowing for cheap system modules.
+In light of this observation, the work in \cite{papr} proposed a precoder with fewer RF chains that constrains the power of each signal entry to be below a certain threshold.